dostonhamrakulov/Validating-XML-file-against-XSD-document-in-Python-and-Java/Python validator/README.md

 # Doston Hamrakulov

 ## Validating XML file against XSD file in Python:
 Here, i have created XML validator class to validate XML files againts XSD.
+I have used only one xml and xsd file to implement validation process but you can upload xsd and xml into a directory and pass the directory of xml and xsd files into python to use your own xsd and xml files.

 ## Overview:
 Here, we will see: